 So how do you make gluten free fairy cakes?
 Don’t worry, it’s very simple – probably one of the easiest gluten free baking recipes out there!

-You’ll need to make sure you have the following ingredients:
+You’ll need to make sure you have the following ingredients to make these easy fairy cakes:

-Be aware that some sprinkles are not gluten free, so you’ll have to make sure you check the pack.
-I used the Dr Oetker Unicorn Confetti Sprinkles as they’re the brightest I could find and they’re gluten free.
+Be aware that some sprinkles contain wheat starch and are not gluten free, so you’ll have to make sure you double check the pack ingredients.

-Many supermarket sprinkles are gluten free though, so definitely have a good rummage around the baking aisle to see what you can find!
+Many supermarket sprinkles are gluten free, so definitely have a good rummage around the baking aisle to see what you can find!

 The basic recipe is exactly the same as the gluten free fairy cakes, just with a few adjustments.